Patrizio Bianchi: Early life and studies

-Patrizio Bianchi was born in the town of Copparo, but he and his family moved to nearby city of Ferrara in his early life.
+Patrizio Bianchi was born in the town of Copparo, but he and his family moved to the nearby city of Ferrara in his early life.
 After having graduated from the University of Bologna in May 1976 with honours in political science under the guidance of Romano Prodi and Alberto Quadrio Curzio, he specialised in economics and industrial politics at the London School of Economics with Professor Basil Yamey.
-During this period he worked for the British Price Commission, participating in an investigative report into price controls in the cement sector, a subject about which he wrote his first essay, published in 1980 by Il Mulino.
+During this period, he worked for the British Price Commission, participating in an investigative report into price controls in the cement sector, a subject about which he wrote his first essay, published in 1980 by Il Mulino.

 Academic Activity

 Early career at the universities of Trento, Udine and Bologna

-In 1980 he became a researcher at the Faculty of Economics of the University of Trento, and in the same year the Minister of Budget Beniamino Andreatta nominated him National Planning Secretary for the restructuring of the automobile industry.
-In 1981 he became the supervising scientist for the Laboratory of Industrial Politics in Nomisma.
+In 1980, he became a researcher at the Faculty of Economics of the University of Trento, and in the same year, the Minister of Budget Beniamino Andreatta nominated him National Planning Secretary for the restructuring of the automobile industry.
+In 1981, he became the supervising scientist for the Laboratory of Industrial Politics in Nomisma.

-In 1982 he moved to the University Of Bologna in the same role of university researcher where he won the Associate Professorship in 1986.
-In 1987 along with Martin Carnoy (Stanford University) and Manuel Castells (University of California, Berkley), he was invited to the Chinese Ministry of Education to analyse the relationship between the university system and economic development, paying particular attention to the evaluation of research activities and to the training of PhD students.
-In 1989 he was named as visiting professor of Political Economics at the University of Udine.
-In 1991 he returned to Bologna as visiting professor of Political Economics for the European community, with the mandate to launch the course of political science from the new seat of the University of Bologna at Forli.
-Furthermore, at the University of Bologna in 1994 he became full professor of Economic Policy in the Department of Economic Sciences.
+In 1982, he moved to the University of Bologna in the same role of university researcher, where he won the Associate Professorship in 1986.
+In 1987 along with Martin Carnoy (Stanford University) and Manuel Castells (University of California, Berkeley), he was invited to the Chinese Ministry of Education to analyse the relationship between the university system and economic development, paying particular attention to the evaluation of research activities and to the training of PhD students.
+In 1989, he was named as visiting professor of Political Economics at the University of Udine.
+In 1991, he returned to Bologna as visiting professor of Political Economics for the European community, with the mandate to launch the course of political science from the new seat of the University of Bologna at Forli.
+Furthermore, at the University of Bologna in 1994, he became a full professor of Economic Policy in the Department of Economic Sciences.

-In 1992 he was named as director of the economic and industrial politics magazine L'industria (pulished by Il Mulino), a role that he would carry out until 2004.
+In 1992, he was named as director of the economic and industrial politics magazine L'industria (published by Il Mulino), a role that he would carry out until 2004.